Olimp case: Disregard by the court of precedent in a similar criminal case

-The Decision of the General Prosecutor's Office of Kazakhstan to Review the Case and Local Resistance to its Review
+Review

-In summer 2023, relatives of those convicted in the Olimp's case united to seek a review of the criminal case and its consideration according to the law, about which they filed a collective petition to the General Prosecutor's Office of Kazakhstan.
+In summer 2023, relatives of those convicted in the Olimp case united to seek a review of the criminal case and its consideration in accordance with the law.
+They filed a collective petition with the General Prosecutor's Office of Kazakhstan.

 On September 13, 2023, the General Prosecutor's Office of Kazakhstan saw the existence of grounds for reviewing the criminal case of Olimp on newly discovered circumstances, in connection with which it instructed the Almaty Prosecutor's Office to conduct a corresponding examination.

-In turn, the Almaty Prosecutor's Office delegated the examination to the Almaty Department of the National Security Committee, i.e. the decision on review of the Olimp's case was given to the body whose actions were appealed by the families of the convicts.
+In turn, the Almaty Prosecutor's Office delegated the examination to the Almaty Department of the National Security Committee, i.e., the decision on the review of the Olimp case was given to the body whose actions the families of the convicts appealed.

-In February 2024, the NSC sent a material to the Almaty Prosecutor's Office stating that there were no newly discovered circumstances to review the Olimp's case, thus directly contradicting the decision of the General Prosecutor's Office that such circumstances existed.
+In February 2024, the NSC sent a material to the Almaty Prosecutor's Office stating that there were no newly discovered circumstances warranting a review of Olimp's case, thereby directly contradicting the General Prosecutor's Office's decision that such circumstances existed.

 On February 27, 2024, the Prosecutor's Office of Almaty returned the materials to the Department of the NSC in Almaty for additional verification, stating that "the examination was completed without taking into account all the circumstances, in particular, no investigative action was carried out".

-On March 19, 2024, the Almaty Prosecutor's Office sent an instruction to the Almaty Department of the NSC to interrogate a number of specialists.
+On March 19, 2024, the Almaty Prosecutor's Office issued an instruction to the Almaty Department of the NSC to interrogate several specialists.

 On March 25, 2024, relatives of those convicted in the Olimp's case appealed with an open video message to the President of Kazakhstan, Kasym-Jomart Tokayev, with a request to instruct law enforcement officials to stop ignoring the violations committed in the case and to reconsider the criminal case.